 Be sure and spend a few minutes in the heat and humidity of the Tropical Conservatory.
 Surround yourself with the unique heliconias, gingers, and other exotic imports.
 Impossibly, everything seems to somehow be perpetually in bloom.
 A pond stocked with koi always delights the kids; the massive carp are obviously kept very well fed!

 Garlic lovers may be surprised to learn that their favorite stinky seasoning comes in several strange varieties.
 Check out the Sherman Herb Garden to see the society, chocolate, and orange-mint garlic plants.
 The Herb Garden is not just for show.
 Café Jardin, the onsite restaurant, makes use of the fresh herbs in the chef’s “coastal garden” cuisine.

-Indeed, the handmade crepes, fresh baked pastries, and other goodies make a stop at the gardens worthwhile, even for those with no interest in botany.
+Indeed, the handmade crepes, freshly baked pastries, and other goodies make a stop at the gardens worthwhile, even for those with no interest in botany.
 The setting is spectacular; the café has been set up in the center of the gardens, allowing diners to enjoy their meals al fresco.

 Rain is a rarity in this corner of California, but there is a covered area to move to should the skies open up.
-Spring and Summer sees a Sunday Brunch service that’s not to be missed.
+Spring and Summer there is a Sunday Brunch service that’s not to be missed.

 Sherman Gardens frequently hosts weddings, anniversary parties, and other get-togethers.
 Indoor and outdoor spaces are available for private ceremonies and celebrations.
 The Tea Garden Patio features a wisteria-covered arbor perfect for photos.

 The Central Patio Room is outfitted with a brick fireplace, cathedral ceilings, vintage wooden beams, and French doors that open onto a spacious terrace.

 A structure that was once a home now houses a library dedicated to preserving Pacific Southwest history.
 The Sherman Library acquires all manner of print material and features changing displays and exhibits.